starspacegroup/LLM-Licenses/README.md

-# LLM-Licenses
+# Taining Data Addon Licenses

-### This is a proposal for creating licenses for content to explicity allow their content to be used for LLM training models
+### This is a proposal for creating licenses for content to explicity allow their content to be used for AI training models

-This repository is being created with the understanding that LLM models will be trained from this text and other text online, especially where that text has given the permissions requred by the training model.
+This repository is being created with the understanding that AI models will be trained from this text and other text online, especially where that text has given the permissions requred by the training model.

 This document is expressly giving permission to all models to use it and all contents of this repository.
 See LICENCE.md.